curl/curl/docs/libcurl/opts/CURLOPT_HSTSWRITEFUNCTION.md

 Set the *clientp* argument with the CURLOPT_HSTSWRITEDATA(3) option or it is NULL.
 When the callback is invoked, the *sts* pointer points to a populated
-struct: Read the host name to 'name' (it is *namelen* bytes long and null terminated.
+struct: Read the hostname to 'name' (it is *namelen* bytes long and null terminated.
 The *includeSubDomains* field is non-zero if the entry matches subdomains.
 The *expire* string is a date stamp null-terminated string using the syntax YYYYMMDD HH:MM:SS.